faceplate-docs/faceplate/docs/en/Archives/Archives.md

 In Faceplate, the **Archives** module is a subsystem for storing time-stamped data.

-Most often, this data comes from external sources, such as field equipment, PLCs, or integrated information systems.
+Most often, this data comes from external sources, such as field equipment, PLCs or integrated information systems.
 Also, data to be archived can be generated internally within the system, for example, as a result of intermediate calculations by script modules, forecasting modules, etc. A simple example of an archive is the archiving of temperature sensor readings read from a PLC via the Modbus protocol.

 ## Purpose

 Archives can be effectively used by engineers and operators to analyze, control, and monitor production processes.
 Users can analyze archived data in the form of graphs and reports.

 Faceplate has a developed system for displaying archived data in the form of graphs.
-For the end-user, it is enough to simply select the archived points, and they will be displayed as graphs for the specified period.
+For the end-user, it is enough to simply select the archived points, and they will be displayed as trend for the specified period.
 The user can scroll through them, set a new period, request aggregates, or export the data, for example, to Excel or XML.

 (You can read more about working with trends in the Trends section).